asig/amimines/README.md

 ## Overview
 AmiMines as a Minesweeper clone for the
 [Commdore Amiga](https://en.wikipedia.org/wiki/Amiga).
-As you most probably already now, Minesweeper is a classic puzzle game where the player must clear a rectangular board containing hidden mines without detonating any of them, using clues about the number of neighboring mines in each cell.
+As you most probably already know, Minesweeper is a classic puzzle game where the player must clear a rectangular board containing hidden mines without detonating any of them, using clues about the number of neighboring mines in each cell.